Countly/countly-server/CONTRIBUTING.md

 * If you know any other language, you can start writing your own SDK and help others use Countly as a backend.
 [Here's a list of SDKs that Countly supports](https://count.ly/resources/source/download-sdk).

-So you want to contribute to Countly?
-Here's a short guide on how to do it properly.

 ## Contribution areas

 You can always send a pull request to Countly Community Edition or to Countly SDKs for the following: